FanghaoChen/homepage/research.md

 with Ruichi Xiong, Zhongchen Fan, Shaoda Wang

 ### 2. Development and International Economics ###

-**The Push and Pull Factors Behind Historical Emigration in China: Evidence from a Transnational Genealogy**<br/>
-with Bin Xie, Yibo Zuo

 **Homemade Foreign Partners**<br/>
 with Mingmei Liu, Ning Qin